 LECrim Precautionary Measures Reform 2026: Art.
 544 bis and What's New

-The reform brought in by Organic Law 1/2026 on personal precautionary measures in criminal proceedings has substantially amended Art.
-544 bis LECrim, expanding the catalogue of available prohibitions and reinforcing the electronic monitoring mechanisms.
+The reform brought in by Organic Law 1/2026 on personal precautionary measures in criminal proceedings has amended Art.
+544 bis LECrim, adding the purpose of preventing re-offending and toughening the procedural response to breaches of the prohibitions.
 As criminal defence lawyers experienced in challenging precautionary measures, we explain the regime in force and how to challenge it effectively.
+The deadlines to challenge the order are short — 3 days for the application for review and 5 days for the appeal (Art.
+766 LECrim) — and breaching the prohibition is an offence under Art.
+468 CP, carrying 6 months to 1 year in prison where the protected person is a victim of the offences in Art.
+173.2 CP.

 Precautionary Measures under Art.
 544 bis LECrim